-Spanish 10 pre-requisite: None
+Spanish 10 prerequisite: None

-Spanish 20, 30-3Y pre-requisite: Previous Level
+Spanish 20, 30-3Y prerequisite: Previous Level

 Students do not need Spanish 9 to start learning Spanish 10, 20, 30.
-This program is an ideal choice for students interested in learning a second language or an additional one.
+This program is an ideal choice for students interested in learning a second or additional language.
 The main emphasis in this program is learning to communicate (in all aspects) in Spanish.
 Spanish 10 focuses on the basics of the language.
 Learning basic Spanish is not complicated if learners can already speak English.
 Spanish 20 allows students to communicate in more depth and context.
 Spanish 30 expands vocabulary and linguistic skills.
 At all levels students will gain an understanding of Spanish-speaking cultures.